LOFAR early-time search for coherent radio emission from Short GRB 181123B: Acknowledgements

 \section{Acknowledgements}

 We thank the LOFAR Radio Observatory for implementing the new rapid response mode and for supporting our observations.

 RAMJW acknowledges funding from the ERC Advanced Investigator grant no. 247295.
 RLCS acknowledges support from the ASTRON Helena Kluyver Visitor Programme and from STFC.
 SM is supported by a PhD studentship awarded by the College of Science and Engineering at the University of Leicester.
+GEA is the recipient of an Australian Research Council Discovery Early Career Researcher Award (project number DE180100346) funded by the Australian Government.

 This paper is based (in part) on data obtained with the International LOFAR Telescope (ILT) under project code LC10\_012.
 LOFAR \citep{vanhaarlem2013} is the Low Frequency Array designed and constructed by ASTRON.
 It has observing, data processing, and data storage facilities in several countries, that are owned by various parties (each with their own funding sources), and that are collectively operated by the ILT foundation under a joint scientific policy.
 The ILT resources have benefited from the following recent major funding sources: CNRS-INSU, Observatoire de Paris and Universit{\'e} d'Orl{\`e}ans, France; BMBF, MIWF-NRW, MPG, Germany; Science Foundation Ireland (SFI), Department of Business, Enterprise and Innovation (DBEI), Ireland; NWO, The Netherlands; The Science and Technology Facilities Council, UK; Ministry of Science and Higher Education, Poland.